jcerda1994/neural_networks/README.md

 Compiling, Training, and Evaluating the Model
 How many neurons, layers, and activation functions did you select for your neural network model, and why?
--50,60,70 neurons, 3 layers, relu and sigmoid the reason to use this information is to tell
+-50,60,70 neurons, 3 layers, relu and sigmoid the reason to use more neurons is to get a most accurate model without getting into overfitting the model, adding one more layer and adding another relu function layer to getting a model

 Were you able to achieve the target model performance?